Agile ain’t no religion

 Does this mean that we no longer believe in agile?
 Not at all.
 We absolutely believe that agile is a valuable methodology for corporate executives.
 It provides challenge to traditional thinking, and tools for doing things differently.
 But it is not a religion.

-As with any corporate project, understanding the problem well is the key to identifying an effective solution.
+As with any corporate initiative, understanding the problem well is the key to identifying an effective solution.
+Are colleagues not sufficiently motivated and feel constrained in their current roles?
 Are projects slow and not having the expected impact?
 Does the project portfolio feel too busy and lacking in direction?
-Are colleagues not sufficiently motivated and feel constrained in their current roles?

-All of these are common frustrations for corporate executives – and have different solution options.
+All of these are common frustrations for corporate executives which can be solved with agile – but also in other ways.

 Connecting strategy to change